OliverDrechsler/front_door_intercom_automation/README.md

 ## Short description

-Raspberry Pi intercom front door automation for recognising doorbells and creating photos.
+Raspberry Pi intercom front door automation for recognising doorbells, opening door and creating photos.
 Notify via your own privat Telegram chat channel.
-Also opening the front door via the private Telegram chat channel.
+Opening the front door via the private Telegram chat channel.
 Furthermore, a separate website & REST API is offered to open the front door.
-**It is not recommended to make this website accessible on the Internet!**
-Please use a VPN tunnel to reach the website or REST API.
-It supports [Blink](https://blinkforhome.com) camera's and my [PiCam_API](https://github.com/OliverDrechsler/PiCam_API) project.
+It supports [Blink](https://blinkforhome.com) camera's and my [simple PiCam_API](https://github.com/OliverDrechsler/PiCam_API) project.
 Door opening authorization is handled by timebased one time passwords.
-The following wiring of the circuit is based on a BTIcino intercom system, but can also be connected to other systems.
+Door bell detection circuit and door opening relais board can nearly handle any door intercom which is not connected to internet.
+Bell circuit must be build by your self, but it is documented below.
+Opening relais board can be buyed and must just be wired.

 **[📚 View on Github Pages](https://oliverdrechsler.github.io/front_door_intercom_automation/README.html)**